Make an Impact

 Greater Worcester Community Foundation

 Worcester County covers 1,579 square miles stretching from Winchendon in the north to Southbridge in the southern part of the county.
 We have an ethnically and economically diverse population of 830K with 21.8% living below the poverty level and more than 90 languages reported to be spoken at home, in Worcester.
 The COVID-19 relief efforts of the Greater Worcester Community Foundation and United Way of Central Massachusetts have been focused on food insecurity, needs of immigrant and at-risk populations, health care and behavioral health, and housing assistance.
-Ongoing work will support basic needs, relief and recovery efforts of the most at-risk members of our community impacted by the pandemic.Donate and learn more.
+Ongoing work is supporting basic needs, relief and recovery efforts of the most at-risk members of our community impacted by the pandemic.Donate and learn more.

 Questions?
 Reach out to Kelly Stimson, Vice President of Donor Serviceskstimson@greaterworcester.org